The Optional Car Insurance Extras Worth Having

-As long as the premiums you’re required to pay make financial sense to you, this type of cover is certainly one that could benefit policyholders, and especially those with a tendency to lose their keys!
+As long as the premiums you’re required to pay make financial sense to you, this type of car key cover is certainly a car insurance extra worth having, especially for those with a tendency to lose their keys!

-What is windscreen cover?
+What is windscreen cover on car insurance?

 Although you’re able to claim for windscreen damage on your basic insurance, it is not always advisable because you would be required to pay the full excess amount and your no claims discount would be lost or reduced.